 Particle size distribution (PSD) is the means of measuring the number of particles by mass and size to calculate a size and mass range.
 This process can be applied to powders, granules, and particles dispersed in fluids.
 In theory, a particle size distribution is obtained by taking the minimum diameter and standard deviation of a perfect sphere, assuming a normal distribution.

 In pharmaceuticals, the process of determining PSD is generally more complex as particles are rarely perfect spheres, do not conform to a normal distribution due to blends of different sized materials, and can contain large numbers of small particles (fines).
 For these reasons, it is necessary to have a particle size quantification system better suited to the specific requirements of the pharmaceutical industry, and D-values fit this requirement well.

 What is d10 d50 d90 in particle size distribution?

 D-values can be thought of as a mass division diameter.
 It is the diameter which, when all particles in a sample are arranged in order of ascending mass, divides the sample's mass into specified percentages.
 The percentage mass below the diameter of interest is the number expressed after the "D".
 The D10 diameter is the diameter at which 10% of a sample's mass is comprised of smaller particles, the D50 is the diameter at which 50% of a sample's mass is comprised of smaller particles, and the D90 is the diameter at which 90% of a sample’s mass is made up of smaller particles.

 Importance of particle size distribution?

+The importance of particle size analysis in pharma manufacturing is significant.
 Knowing the PSD is highly important as it allows for far greater process control.
 With increased control, dissolution rates, drug uniformity, drug bioavailability, and quality targets can be achieved more easily.